Home Warranty for Millennials: Essential Protection for First-Time Homeowners

 Can I submit a home warranty claim from my phone?

-Yes — most leading providers like American Home Shield and Liberty Home Guard offer mobile apps and online portals for digital claims submission.
+Yes, most leading providers like American Home Shield, Cinch Home Services, and Liberty Home Guard offer mobile apps and online portals for digital claims submission.
 Look for providers that also offer real-time technician tracking and online account management so you have full visibility into your claims from start to finish.
 This is one of the most important features to verify when comparing providers.

 Home warranties generally don't have age restrictions on the home itself, but they do exclude pre-existing conditions.
 This means if a covered system was already malfunctioning before your plan started, it likely won't be covered.
-Getting a thorough home inspection before purchasing a warranty helps you understand exactly what's in good working order — and which systems might need attention before you start a plan.
+Getting a thorough home inspection before purchasing a warranty helps you understand which systems are in good working order.
 Read our home warranty for old homes guide for details specific to aging properties.

 Is a home warranty worth it if I'm a first-time buyer?

 For most first-time buyers, especially those purchasing homes built before 2000, a home warranty is a smart investment.
-The average HVAC replacement alone costs $7,500 to over $14,000 — far more than a year of warranty premiums.
+The average HVAC replacement alone costs $11,590 to $14,100 in 2026, far more than a year of warranty premiums.
 Beyond the financial protection, the peace of mind for buyers who are new to managing home systems and don't yet have a trusted network of contractors is significant.
 See our full breakdown in our home warranty for first-time buyers guide.

 Compare Home Warranty Options in Ohio